-At UT Arlington, we are committed to helping students succeed academically so that they can earn their bachelor's degrees.
+At UT Arlington, we are committed to helping students succeed academically so that they can earn their degree.
 If you are committed to your education, we are here to help with a vast array of support resources and programs designed to aid students of all classifications.
 The Division of Student Success serves as the starting point to help you create the best experience possible at UT Arlington.

 We also understand that, given life's complexities, twists, and turns, not all students will fit into the molds that the traditional disciplinary majors offer.
 Our Bachelor of Science in University Studies degree provides an option with a flexible approach that will open doors and help you achieve your career goals.

 Think of the Division of Student Success as your one-stop center dedicated to student success.
 Together, we will help you set your sights high and lay the foundation for your future.

 The Division of Student Success promotes student learning and development by providing coordinated and centralized academic resources and support services that help students define their educational goals and pursue a path toward graduation.
 In addition, the Division of Student Success serves as a focal point for campus programming that helps first-year students successfully transition to college life and meet the academic challenges set by faculty.

 While the Division of Student Success focuses on assisting first time in college students as they transition to college, our programs and services serve all students who seek academic support during their career at UT Arlington.

 Academic success center

 - UT Arlington provides a variety of resources and programs designed to help students develop academic skills, deal with personal situations, and better understand concepts and information related to their courses.

 - Resources include: tutoring by appointment, drop-in tutoring, e-tutoring, supplemental instruction, peer-led team learning, TRIO Student Support Services, academic coaching, ask-a-mav, and the graduation help desk.